 “Everyone should carry a condom.”
 Tom turns away from the precipice.
 “It isn’t God’s plan,” he says, slowing down his words, uncertain of where they are leading him… “to litter the earth.
 Even you…” He looks at Trai’s girlfriend.
-“Don’t expect anyone to do your thinking for you,” he says, checking Victor’s face for crossed lines.
+“Don’t expect anyone to do your thinking for you,” he says, checking Carlo’s face for crossed lines.
 “Sometimes…” Tom looks behind him and peers into the misty void.
 “Kissing becomes touching and…” He pauses… “It’s intoxicating,” he says, looking at Trai before eyeing his girlfriend.
 “I’m speaking to both of you…”

 Betty wraps her arm around Tom’s waist.

 “People use heroine,” he says, applying the brakes.
 “Adam and Eve already proved that.”